mredenti/ModernCMake/slides/episodes/basic_steps.md

 ... hello.s
 ```

-and each target can be invoked individually
+and each target can be provided individually

 ```{.bash style=bashstyle}
 $ cmake --build ./build --target hello